ItaloBorrelli/advent-of-code/README.md

 ## Test day

-Put the example input given into `test-input.txt` and put the example output for part A and part B into the first and second line respectively of `test-answers.txt`. `./test_day.sh`.
-As with the `init_day` script, it can be run with or without the `YYYY DD` parameters, and you can use exports in `.env`.
+Put the example input given into `test-input.txt` and put the example output for part A and part B into the first and second line respectively of `test-answers.txt`. `./scripts/test_day.sh`.
+As with the `./scripts/init_day` script, it can be run with or without the `YYYY DD` parameters, and you can use exports in `.env`.

 ## Run day

-Once your tests pass, put your puzzle input into `input.txt` and run the day with `./run_day.sh`.
+Once your tests pass, put your puzzle input into `input.txt` and run the day with `./scripts/run_day.sh`.
 As with the `init_day` and `test_day` scripts, it can be run with or without the `YYYY DD` parameters, and you can use exports in `.env`.

 ## Other